Icon Créer jeu Créer jeu

 5

-copied express recombinant multiply
+copied recombinant multiply express

 When the bacteria reproduce the plasmids are as well and so a plasmid can quickly be spread as the bacteria and they will then all the human insulin gene and make the human insulin protei n